-Musically speaking, a lot of SMT tracks uses distinctive basslines paired with atmospheric chords.
-Otherworld Dungeon 1 being a fine example of that.
-I'm not too sure what the original purpose of this music direction was, but whatever it be, it certainly worked very well during the games.
-Especially in the older entries when dungeon crawling was nothing more than corridor after corridor of featureless, mono-colour walls.
-The looping music fades away as you lose yourself in the maze, then suddenly leaps back in to awake you.
-I share that I survive many hours of such dungeon trudging simply because of the music.
-It sustained my desire to finish the quest.
-It also kept me constantly ready for battle.
+Composition wise, a lot of SMT tracks consist of distinctive basslines paired with atmospheric chords, Otherworld Dungeon 1 being a fine example of this.
+I'm not too sure what’s the original purpose for this music direction, but whatever it be, it certainly works very well during the games.
+This is especially so in older entries when dungeon crawling was no more than corridor after corridor of featureless, mono-colour walls.
+The looping music fades away as you lose yourself in the maze, before suddenly returning to awake you.
+Might I share that I survive many hours of such dungeon trudging simply because of music like Otherworld Dungeon 1.
+It sustained my desire to finish the dungeon.
+It also kept me constantly primed for battle.

 Alternate version in Shin Megami Tensei Nocturne

 First of all, "Arcade" is not the only name for this soundtrack.
 In Shin Megami Tensei Nocturne, it was renamed as Ginza.
 In SMT IV, it was called Traffic.

 Whichever the name or arrangement, the signature motifs remain.
 The frenetic beat, the hypnotic chords, and that incessantly repeating jingle.
 This trio blends together very well to generate a bewildering, trance-like kind of feel, which is the exact kind of sensation one would experience in real-life when venturing into a strange, claustrophobic, potentially hazardous labyrinth.
 At the same time, Arcade is also representative of the music style featured in every SMT game, that of a punchy tune that loops on and on.
 This might sound to be dreary, but believe me, it actually complements the dungeon crawling aspect of the games very well.
 You are kept in the mood, but never too distracted by the looping soundtrack.